colbsa/UnamiLodge.org/membership-portal.md

 ---

 ## Get an Arrow ID Account
 The Order of the Arrow uses a single sign-on system called Arrow ID to access official OA resources, including the OA Member Portal, LodgeMaster, and the national event registration system (NOARS).
+You must be a registered member of Scouting America in order of claim your account.

 If you have ever attended a NOAC or NLS/DYLC, you may already have an Arrow ID account.